 configuration attribute's value on either the process level

 or the instance level using a single

-value of a configuration attribute, this value persists until it
+or reset the value of a configuration attribute, this value

 When setting or resetting a configuration attribute value, you must specify the level at which the setting applies.